-The artist often painted riverside landscapes: The solid and static shape of a house (3) is reflected in the dynamic flowing water of a river suggesting contrast and ideal interpenetration between the human quest for firmness and durability (the house) and the ever-changing aspect of nature, in this case of water.
+The artist often painted riverside landscapes: The solid and static shape of a house (3) is reflected in the mutable flowing water of a river suggesting contrast between the human quest for firmness and durability (the house) and the mutability of life and the ever-changing aspect of nature, in this case of water.
+Mondrian: "In art, it is important to distinguish two kinds of balance: 1) static balance 2) dynamic balance.
+It is always natural for human beings to seek static balance.
+This balance is obviously necessary for existence in time.
+But vitality, in the continuous succession in time, always destroys this balance."

 In 6 the arched profile of the trees is reflected in the river to create an oval form suggesting a sense of unity.
 "I was struck by the vastness of nature and I tried to express expansion, tranquillity, unity".
 (Mondrian)

 Around 1907 the artist worked at several paintings in the light of evening and by moonlight (5).
 Unlike sunlight, which accentuates colors by creating reflections and shadows that increase the manifold appearance of things, the light emitted by the moon is faint and makes it possible to see the broad outline of the landscape.
-The details are reduced and the multiform natural appearance appears more synthetic.
+The details are reduced and the multiform natural shapes appear more synthetic.